TSP Matching Explained: How to Supercharge Your Retirement Savings

 To make the most of the TSP matching contributions, consider the following strategies:

 Contribute at Least 5%: To maximize the government match, contribute at least 5%.
 This ensures you receive the full 5% match and fully utilize the employer contribution.
+For more insights, see our guide on whether you should contribute more than TSP match.

 Start Early: The power of compound interest means that the earlier you start contributing to your TSP, the more you’ll save for retirement.
 Even small contributions can grow significantly over time.